devrampat/devrampat/README.md

 ## Hi there 👋 I'am Devendra Patil

-I'm currently working at Deutsche Bank as Fullstack Engineer
+I'm currently working at Deutsche Bank as Fullstack Engineer.

-I've had the chance to immerse myself in many different projects, helping to make this world a little better through teamworker.✨
+I've had the chance to immerse myself in many different projects, helping to make this world a little better through team work.✨

 ### What I'm focusing on 🧑‍💻⚡️
 Currently honing my DevOps skills, investigating various cloud technologies, and engaging with open APIs to expand my technical knowledge.